1uka/raspyan/README.md

-# PyKernel
+# Raspyan

-PyKernel is a minimal Linux kernel that boots into the python interpreter, instead of booting into command line.
+Raspyan is a minimal Linux kernel for Raspberry Pi 2 that boots into the python interpreter, instead of booting into command line.

 ## Build